GoPlausible/.github/profile/README.md

             "returns": {
               "type": "uint64"
             },
-            "desc": "Creates a new AlgoPoaP item smartcontract and returns the app id" },
+            "desc": "Creates a new AlgoPoaP item smart contract and returns the app id" },
           {
             "name": "c2c_update",